 If your competition is ranking for the same keywords you are, it makes sense to focus on raising your ranking for them as well.
 However, don’t overlook the ones that your rivals appear to be unconcerned about.
 This might be an excellent chance for you to gain market share on key phrases as well.

-Understanding the difference between phrases that are more challenging due to competition and terms that are more realistic will help you maintain the same balance that the combination of long-tail and head terms permit.
+Understanding the difference between phrases that are more challenging due to competition and terms that are more realistic will help you maintain the same balance that the combination of long-tail and head terms permits.
 Remember, the idea is to come up with a list of keywords that can help you achieve some early victories while simultaneously progressing toward larger, more difficult SEO goals.

 You may wonder how you may find out what keywords your rivals are ranking for Ahrefs allows you to run a number of free reports that show you the top keywords for the domain you input, in addition to manually searching for keywords in an incognito browser and seeing what places your rivals are in.
 This is an easy method to see what kinds of phrases your rivals are ranking for.